SenseLogic/CIBYL/README.md

 # Cibyl

-Lightweight language which compiles to Ruby and Crystal.
+Lightweight curly bracket language which compiles to Ruby and Crystal.

 # Description

-Cibyl is a lightweight language which allows to use a C-like syntax to program Ruby and Crystal applications.
+Cibyl is a lightweight language which allows to develop Ruby and Crystal applications with a C-like syntax.

 ## Sample